 Read more about Georgios’ story in our Marine Scotland Case Study.

-If you are an organisation interested in hosting a student for a placement, please get in touch.
+If you are an organisation interested in hosting a student for a placement, find out more about our short data science placements or get in touch.